martinsmith1968/WindowExtensions/README.md

 ### Window Control

-There are options for moving windows to dedicated positions, centring, controlling transparency and even for spanning multiple monitors.
+There are other options for controlling window positioning, eg:

+- Dedicated positions (Corners, columns, etc.)
+- Centring
+- Controlling transparency
+- Rolling up to just a title bar
+- Spanning multiple monitors if more than 1 monitor is available

 ### Window Positions